Cancer, which is Latin for crab, is the dimmest of the 13 constellations of the Zodiac, having only two stars above the fourth magnitude.

-The star α Cnc (Acubens), which means "the claw" is a double star with a primary of magnitude 4.3, 173 light-years from Earth.
+The star α Cnc (Acubens), which means "the claw," is a double star with a primary of magnitude 4.3, 173 light-years from Earth.

 Other notable stars include the γ Cnc (Asellus Borealis), the "northern donkey," a white-hued star (158 light-years), and δ Cnc (Asellus Australis), "southern donkey," an orange-hued giant star (136 light-years).

-The constellation of Cancer represents the giant crab that attacked Hercules during the second of his 12 labors he performed as penance for killing his family.
-It was sent by the jealous goddess Hera thwart Hercules as he battled the water serpent Hydra, but he killed it with his club.
+The constellation of Cancer represents the giant crab that attacked Hercules during the second of the 12 labors he performed as penance for killing his family.
+It was sent by the jealous goddess Hera to thwart Hercules as he battled the water serpent Hydra, but he killed it with his club.

-In astrology, which is not a science, Cancer is the fourth sign of the Zodiac and represents those born between June 20 to July 22.
+In astrology, which is not a science, Cancer is the fourth sign of the Zodiac and represents those born between June 20 and July 22.
 It is considered a water sign and is one of the four cardinal signs, which are signs that indicate a change of season when the sun makes its annual passage into them.